nimmo93/cd0037-API-Development-and-Documentation-project/documentation README.md

 # Expected endpoints and behaviors

 ## GET '/categories'

-    Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+1. Fetches a dictionary of categories in which the keys are the ids and the values are the corresponding category names
-    Request Arguments: None
+2. Request Arguments: None
-    Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs.
+3. Returns: An object with keys and categories.
  ```
 {
   "categories": [